tangshuang/tyshemo/docs/meta.md

   // optional, when an error occurs caused by this property, what to do with the error
   catch: (error) => {},

-  // any other attr name, which can be used in Model by Model.attrs method
+  // any other attrs
-  // notice, if it is a function, it will be used as a getter whose parameter is the key name and return value will be treated as the real value when called on view
-  // i.e. some(key) { return 'real_value' } -> model.$views.field.some -> 'real_value'
+  // i.e. some: 'real_value' -> model.use('fieldName', view => view.some) -> 'real_value'
+  // can be modified on view
+  // i.e. mode.use('fieldName', view => view.some = 'new_value')
   [attr]: any,
+  // if it is a function, it will be used as a getter whose parameter is the key name and return value will be treated as the real value when called on view
+  // i.e. some(key) { return 'real_value' } -> model.use('fieldName', view => view.some) -> 'real_value'
+  // can NOT be modified on view
+  // i.e. mode.use('fieldName', view => view.some = 'new_value') -> not working
   [attr]: (value, key) => any,
 }
 ```